Amazon Jumps on Plan to Split Stock, Buy Back Up to $10 Billion

 Ukraine Update: Firms Exit Russia, Fitch Sees ‘Imminent’ Default

-The e-commerce giant plans to boost its outstanding shares by a 20-to-1 ratio, under a plan disclosed late Wednesday, joining other technology giants like Alphabet Inc. and Apple Inc. who have turned to splits to reduce their share prices.
-That news combined with a $10 billion share-buyback authorization sent Amazon shares up more than 6% to $2,965 in postmarket trading.
+Amazon intends to boost its outstanding shares by a 20-to-1 ratio, under a plan disclosed late Wednesday, joining other technology giants like Alphabet Inc. and Apple Inc. who have turned to splits to make their stocks more attractive to retail investors.
+That news combined with a $10 billion share-buyback authorization sent Amazon shares up as much as 11% in New York postmarket trading.

-An Amazon split has long been the subject of speculation from investors.
-The company conducted three splits in the two-and-a-half years following its 1997 initial public offering and then halted the practice.
+As Amazon’s stock price has ballooned over the years, speculation about a potential split has been a frequent subject of speculation, which was only heightened by Alphabet’s proposed 20-for-1 split disclosed last month.
+Amazon conducted three splits in the 2 1/2 years following its 1997 initial public offering and then halted the practice.
 The topic occasionally came up at Amazon shareholder meetings but the company hadn’t taken action until now.

+The e-commerce giant, in an emailed statement, said the split is aimed at giving employees “more flexibility in how they manage their equity” as well as making the stock “more accessible” for average investors.
+Amazon’s split, like Alphabet’s, requires shareholder approval and would take effect in June if cleared.

+Amazon is learning from Apple how a slower-growing technology company can still be a popular investment, said Tom Forte, an analyst with DA Davidson & Co.

+Alphabet and Amazon are the last two of the five biggest U.S. technology companies by revenue that have four-digit stock prices.
+Amazon shares closed at $2,785.58 on Wednesday, up more than 4,000% since its last stock split in September 1999.

+Read more: Alphabet Plans Rare 20-for-1 Stock Split to Lure Retail Traders

 Share splits had almost disappeared from U.S. stock markets recently, with only two in 2019 compared with 47 splits in the S&P 500 in 2006 and 2007.
-But Apple and Tesla Inc., brought back the practice after splitting their stocks in 2020.
+But Apple and Tesla Inc. have helped revive the practice after splitting their stocks in 2020.

-The stock split means little to investors and is most likely part of broader compensation changes underway at Amazon since workers feel less slighted if they receive an entire share of stock rather than a fraction of a share, said Michael Pachter, an analyst at Wedbush Securities Inc.
+Michael Pachter, an analyst at Wedbush Securities Inc., said the stock split is also most likely part of broader compensation changes underway at Amazon since workers feel less slighted if they receive an entire share of stock rather than a fraction of a share.

 Most Read from Bloomberg Businessweek